yudhanjaya/yudhanjaya.github.io/_notes/2022-11-Foreword-to-Wretched.md

 ---
-title: Foreword to the Wretched and the Damned(2020)
+title: Foreword to the Wretched and the Damned
 description: A group of superpowered malcontents take down the corrupt, nepotistic government of Sri Lanka.
 category: Novel
 date: November, 2022